Monday, December 23, 2024

 Regarding the construction of defense lines, the Ministry of Defense told the Air Force that they are indeed monitoring the construction of fortifications.
 This is done by the coordination headquarters, which includes representatives of the ministry and the Armed Forces of Ukraine.

-“The headquarters constantly interacts with the construction customers involved in the implementation of the activities and the regional military administrations in whose area of responsibility the construction is carried out,” says the response to the request.
+“The headquarters constantly interacts with construction customers involved in the implementation of activities and regional military administrations in whose area of responsibility the construction is carried out,” says the response to the request.

 Defensive work is being carried out in all directions, in all 14 designated areas.
 The department refused to disclose the percentage of readiness of fortifications, but noted that the construction time frame was set as “as short as possible.”